FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ```

 ## Step 3: Clone the repository and submodules
-Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and it's submodules:
+Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and its submodules:
 ```
+cd <CODE-BASE-DIRECTORY>
 git clone https://github.com/FreeRTOS/iot-reference-stm32u5.git
 git -C iot-reference-stm32u5 submodule update --init
 ```

 ## Step 4: Setup your AWS account with awscli

-Download awscli for your platfrom from the [official website](https://aws.amazon.com/cli/) or using your preferred package manager.
+Download awscli for your platform from the [AWS website](https://aws.amazon.com/cli/) or using your preferred package manager.

 Follow your organization's policy regarding configuring aws cli with temporary or long term IAM credentials.
 If not such policy exists, refer to the instructions on the [Set up your AWS account](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html) for details on your options.